 - Best park – Nord Park

-- Best activity for kids – Aquazoo Löbbecke Museum
+- Best for kids – Aquazoo Löbbecke Museum

-- Best activity for adults – Düsseldorf Altstadt (Old Town)
+- Best for adults – Düsseldorf Altstadt (Old Town)

 - Best nightlife – Media Harbour